Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 4. Follow the instructions to submit the request form.

-5. If no form is available, navigate to the PD’s Contact page instead.
+5. If no form is available, navigate to the PD’s contact page instead.

-The broadest way to access Broward County criminal records through statewide resources is through the Florida Department of Law Enforcement (FDLE)’s criminal history record check tool.
+The broadest way to access Broward County criminal records through statewide resources is through the Florida Department of Law Enforcement (FDLE)’s Criminal History Record Check Tool.
 Alternatively, individuals can submit a Public Records Request to the FDLE or contact them to obtain the necessary criminal records.

 Some additional state resources to access Broward County arrest records and criminal history include: